 How Can Using The Blue Button Impact Your Claim with Hill and Ponton?

 If you have a blue button account, allowing our firm to have access can expedite the manner in which we develop evidence and arguments for your claim.
 While we will still request full medical records from the actual medical facility, this will allow us to have your medical information sooner than the current VA turn around times.
-You can read more about VA wait times in our blog Frustrated and Waiting: VA’s Delay of Veteran’s Records Request.

 So, how do I Get an Account?